By Kevin Muir of the Macro Tourist

 Maybe I am early.
 Could be.
 Actually, it’s most probable.
 There is also a chance that I am outright wrong, and that Luke’s de-dollarization theory plays out much quicker than I expect.
 But I think the higher probability bet is that hedgies and the rest of the investing community got way too bullish on the US dollar over the past year.
 They got hurt, unwound it, and are now trying to make it back with a downside bet.

 We have now hit the point where practically no one is recommending long positions in the US dollar.
 Well, lonely trades are my favourite kinds.
 I am buying US dollars, with the idea that I will leg into the position – half now, and half if it breaks to new lows.
 In yet another one of my painful lessons, I have learned that stepping in front of trending crowded trades is not easy.
 There is no rush.
 And most importantly, be careful!
 Volatility increases at turning points.
 Remember, the bottom is always lower than you expect.

 If the trade doesn’t work, then you can blame me.
-I am happy to be your Fall Guy.Subscribe to NFTRH Premium for your 50-70 page weekly report (don't worry, lots of graphical content!), interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+I am happy to be your Fall Guy.Subscribe to NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.